WasmEdge/docs/docs/embed/overview.md

 displayed_sidebar: embedSidebar
 ---

-# Guide for Embedding Wasm functions
+# Embed Wasm Functions in Your Apps

 As we mentioned before, the most important use case for WasmEdge is to safely execute user-defined or community-contributed code as plug-ins in a software product.
 It enables third-party developers, vendors, suppliers, and community members to extend and customize the software product.